17 Insightful eCommerce Statistics about the Latest Trends and Developments in the Industry

 Wikipedia defines Generation X as the people born from the early-to-mid 1960s to the early 1980s.
 That means the likeliest age of online shoppers is between 40 and 60 years old.

 And millennials don’t even come second in this ecommerce statistic.
 They come third.
 The honorable second place goes to baby boomers.
 That’s the generation born between 1946 and 1964.

 Now can we please stop blaming millennials for being addicted to the internet?

 Just kidding, no need for such drastic changes in perception.

 Millennials, baby boomers or whatever generation you belong to, there’s one universal truth – we all like to research.
 (Isn’t that the main reason to visit Hosting Tribunal, anyway?
 Research hosts?)
 And we rarely decide on anything without a thorough check online.

 5. 85% of shoppers check the reviews and research before choosing a product to buy

 More than half of online customers admit they look at reviews before purchasing basically anything.
-But beware – don’t delete the bad reviews.
-E-commerce stats show having only good reviews is seen as suspicious and people would hesitate buying the product.
+But beware – don’t delete the bad reviews. eCommerce stats show having only good reviews are seen as suspicious and people would hesitate to buy the product.

 Which they do.
 A lot.